makerdao/community/governance/polls/Ratification Poll for MIP Amendment Subproposals - MIP102c2-SP7 - May 08, 2023.md

 The community may vote in this poll to express support or opposition to MIP102c2-SP7 being accepted and implemented in the Maker Protocol.

-A brief summary of this proposal is provided below:
+A summary of this proposal is provided below:

 *This subproposal amends the Maker Constitution (now Atlas) and the Scope Frameworks.
-It aggregates the existing 12 Scope Frameworks into 5: Stability, Support, Protocol, Accessibility and Governance.
-Also includes are changes to wording and clarification of intent across each amended MIP.*
+It aggregates the existing 12 Scope Frameworks into 5: Stability, Support, Protocol, Accessibility, and Governance.
+Also included are changes to wording and clarification of intent across each amended MIP.*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/e22e5ed2be970e1b285553028db7eed123531803/MIP102/MIP102c2-Subproposals/MIP102c2-SP7.md)